 Characters that have a simple story, motivation, and set of distinguishing features.
 They usually fall into a set of cultural archetypes and have a black or white morality.
 This isn’t bad!
 Like ANY technique, this is just better suited to some stories more than others.
 Narratives which focus strongly on plot, theme and setting over character will usually have these.
 Fairy tales and children’s books will typically have them, since children find easier to understand, and thus more entertaining, /what/ is happening rather than who it is happening to.
 They're also common in comedies, as shorthand for real kinds of people.

 Characters that are not meant to really act like normal people, but instead represent an idea or point of view.
-This can be very abstract, if a character represents hope or chaos, or more grounded.
+This can be very abstract, if a character represents hope or chaos, or more grounded ideas.
 For example, characters in most political satires represent different parts of society or different political groups at the time.
 You could say there is kinda a scale between the Flat Character and the Representative one.

 Usually someone out of her element, the Reader Stand-Ins largely exist for the reader to be able to understand and follow them through the story.
 Unlike Specified Characters, they usually don’t have many distinguishing traits or complex layers of their psyche that subtly influence them.
 They are often also young and inexperienced; to quote a post I saw once, “people get more specific as they age”.
 You may often see this in romance, so the reader can easily imagine herself with the super hot love interest, but this isn’t at all limited to romance books!
 A lot of classic western literature from the 1900s uses these as the protagonists.
 For example, Winston in 1984 is a reader stand-in.
 We know little about his life and he is meant to be the lens we view this insane world through.
 Since 1984 is a dystopia, it focuses heavily on its setting and theme, and to focus heavily on who winston is unrelated to living in an awful society would take away from that( And since this book is focused on a regime that has absolute control of people’s lives and the way they express themselves, it wouldn't make any sense for him to have a unique self-expression).
 For Reader Stand-Ins, we see their private moments and thought processes more than for Flat or Representative Characters, but I would argue this is to understand how the average person might react in this situation rather than /this/ specific character.